 In Figure 10.7 the standard deviation of the top surface is shown for the three cases.
 The location of the wells are easily spotted in these figure as the standard deviation is zero at the wells.
-The standard deviation is compared to the depth error from prediction, and the differences are shown in the figure for all cases.
-If there were no rejected samples, the depth error should be approximately identical to the standard deviation of a large number of simulations.
-The difference between the depth error and standard deviation therefore gives an indication of the effect of the rejection sampling.
-Also here one can see a change related to the location of the spill in the models with 2 and 3 wells.
-The standard deviation is reduced compared to the depth error in the locations of the spill, especially at west of the map, as the acceptance criteria have limited the variability of the surfaces in these areas.
+The standard deviation of the realizations is compared to the prediction uncertainty, and the differences are shown in the figure for all cases.
+If there were no rejected samples, the prediction uncertainty should be approximately identical to the standard deviation of a large number of simulated realizations.
+The difference between the prediction uncertainty and the standard deviation therefore gives an indication of the effect of the rejection sampling.
+Also here we can see a change related to the location of the spill points in the models with 2 and 3 wells.
+The standard deviation is reduced compared to the prediction uncertainty in the locations of the spill points, especially at west of the map, as the acceptance criteria have limited the variability of the surfaces in these areas.

 Figure 10.8 shows the probability for being inside the trap obtained from the average of trap maps from 1000 realizations.
 This map is written to file by using element <trap>.
-A trap map from one realization is one inside the trap and zero outside; hence the locations with one in the average map are inside the trap of all realizations.
+A trap map from one realization is 1 inside the trap and 0 outside; hence the locations with one in the average map are inside the trap of all realizations.
 The figures show that there is a large variability in the area included in the volume calculation.
 Some traps have a large area, but about 70-80 % seem to be in the same order.
 Figure 10.9 includes column maps from the average of 1000 realizations at the top, and predictions at the bottom.
 These maps can give the volume directly by multiplying the value of each grid cell by the area of the grid cell, and can be written to file by using element <column-map>.
 The volume of the predicted models is in the order of 200 million cubic meters, which is larger than the average from the simulations.
 This is caused by a deeper spill point in the predicted top surface.
 This can to some extent be seen from Figure 10.9.